iamamofa/TB-detection/tb-detection-app/README.md

-# Tuberculosis Detection Using Lungs X-Ray Images
+# Tuberculosis Detection Using Lungs X-Ray Images and Multivariate Data

 This project is a web application that leverages machine learning techniques to detect tuberculosis (TB) from X-ray images.
 The application provides a user-friendly interface for uploading X-ray images and receiving instant diagnostic predictions.